LksWlprn/Opus-Magnum-Philosophicum/README.md

 These old argument against dualism might not refute all types of dualistic approaches, but this wasn't my goal here.
 The goal was just to show how this one idea has really stiffled philosophical progress, even though it's so easily shown to be a fantasy.
 Instead of refuting all typs of dualism, it will suffice to prove that functionalism must be true, which is a non-dualst account of consciousness and mind.
 If functionalism is true, then dualism is false.

 This, in turn, means that the merely intrinsic characterisics and states of any parts of the brain are wholly irrelevant to consciousness.
 As long as the input/output-relations are the same, the experience is the same.
-This will also imply that philosophical zombies, as imagined by David Chalmers, are impossible.
+This implies that philosophical zombies, as imagined by David Chalmers, are impossible.
+It also implies that mind-uploading is indeed possible and that cryonics/cryopreservation can actually work in principle.
+While these topics are interesting, they are not discussed in further detail here.

 ### Functionalism